Erie County Fair

 WHEN AND WHERE IS THE FAIR?

-In 2023, the Erie County Fair at 5600 McKinley Parkway, Hamburg, N.Y., will be held from August 9-20.
-Gates and buildings open from 11 a.m. to 10 p.m.
+In 2024, the Erie County Fair at 5600 McKinley Parkway, Hamburg, will be held from Aug.
+718. Gates and buildings open from 11 a.m. to 10 p.m.
 The midway carnival attractions open from noon to 11 p.m.
-Buy tickets for $17 online or for $20 by credit or debit card at the gate.
-Cash is not accepted for ticket purchases.
+Buy the $22.60 tickets online at ecfair.org.
+Use credit or debit cards at the gate.
+Cash is not accepted for ticket purchases, but there are reverse ATM machines that will dispense temporary debit cards to help people who would like to pay with cash.
 Children under 12 are free.
 Parking is free on fair lots.
-For information, call 716-649-3900 or write FrontDesk@ecfair.org.
+For information, call 716-649-3900 https://ecfair.org/or write FrontDesk@ecfair.org.